Noord/chip8emu/README.md

 ![screenshot](screenshots/1.jpg)

-Display is not currently implemented
+Keypad interaction is not currently implemented